imazen/resizer/Samples/ScriptAccess/readme.txt

-JScript, VBScript and COM clients can access the ImageResizer.dll if it is registered.
+JScript, VBScript and COM clients can access the ImageResizer.dll (and plugins!) if they are registered.

-1) Run registerdll.bat on the server
+1) Run dlls/release/COMInstaller.exe and click "Install".

 2) Create an instance of ImageResizer.Configuration.Config using new ActiveXObject() or CreateObject()